benhammondmusic/familyfriendly/README.md

 ### NEXT STEPS

+- Choose an existing place (from Google Places API?) for user to report.
-- add cards meta tags etc to html
+- Add meta tags etc to html.
-- get city, country name to display on place info page
+- Display city, country name list of places.
-- save USER location and only have browser get it once
+- Save a user's last known location, and default to that.
+Only use geolocation once or when user requests an update.
-- make repo public
+- Make repo public.
+- More report options: Parking, Seating, Breastfeeding Room, Play Area, Stroller Friendly, etc.